This page describes what constitutes an allowed or not-allowed license for Fedora Linux.

 In order to meet the goal of creating a complete, general purpose operating system exclusively from free and open source software, all software and other content packaged in Fedora Linux must be under licenses determined to be allowed in Fedora, with only limited, conditional exceptions.

 Fedora applies different license approval criteria for different categories of material contained in a package.
-The strictest standards apply to code (corresponding to the basic allowed status), while somewhat relaxed standards apply to other categories: documentation, content, fonts, and firmware.
+The strictest standards apply to code (corresponding to the general allowed status), while somewhat relaxed standards apply to other categories: documentation, content, fonts, and firmware.

 If a license is not listed on any list, then it needs to be reviewed.
 Please follow the license review process.